jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/cheatsheet.md

 - [FIPS 140-2 compliant](https://csrc.nist.gov/publications/detail/fips/140/2/final)
 - Set access policies or RBAC for data plane.
 Management plane RBAC only.

+### Locks
+- Locks can be put on resources.
+- Delete lock on a resource still allows it be moved.

 ## 🔖 Implement and manage storage (15–20%)

 ### Azure Storage